chaiovercode/ai-leadership-notes/05-Implementation-Playbook/README.md

-# Implementation Playbook: From Experiment to Engine (2025 Deep Dive)
+# Implementation Playbook: From Experiment to Engine (2025 Deep Dive) 🏷️ Coming Soon

 > **"Amateurs talk about strategy.
 Professionals talk about logistics."** - Omar Bradley